US STOCKS-Futures rise as focus shifts to midterm elections | Business

 - United States

-U.S. stock index futures inched higher on Monday even as Beijing reaffirmed over the weekend that it would stick to its zero COVID-19 policy, while investor focus shifted to Tuesday's U.S. midterm elections that will determine control of Congress.
+U.S. stock index futures rose on Monday even as Beijing reaffirmed over the weekend that it would stick to its strict COVID-19 curbs, while investor focus shifted to Tuesday's U.S. midterm elections that will determine control of Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)